kg-byte/api_mock_stub/README.md

 2. mock and stub api testing

 # setup
-  mocks, stubs, and doubles come with rspec.
+  Mocks, stubs, and doubles come with rspec.
 Bundle to install 'httparty' that we'll need for an API service call.

 # to check rate limit-use the following line
 ```